How to build and scale a successful B2B marketplace

 B2B marketplace challenges and requirements

-For one, marketplaces are more trust-sensitive than traditional eCommerce.
-Transactions and payment processing are more complex between three parties (buyer, seller, platform) than just two.
-User acquisition, user retention, and liquidity-building strategies are complicated because often marketplace customers and suppliers are two distinct user groups with different needs.
+First off, marketplaces are more trust-sensitive than traditional e-commerce.
+Transactions and payment processing are more complex between three parties (buyer, seller, and platform) than just two.

 In B2B, many of these challenges are intensified.
 Let’s look at two core challenges: transactions and trust.